owensgl/biol525D/Topic_7/readme.md

 ```
 ###Daily assignments
 1. Another program that is useful for filtering and formatting vcf files is [vcftools](https://vcftools.github.io/index.html).
 Successfully install this program and record the steps necessary.
-2. You're going to use a set of SNPs to estimate population structure, what filters should you use and why?
-What about if you were using them for QTL mapping?
+2. You're trying to create a very stringent set of SNPs.
+Based on the site information GATK produces, what filters would you use?
+Include the actual GATK abbreviations.
 3. What is strand bias and why would you filter based on it?